VI.17.42 Pompeii. Victims 50 to 53. April 2019.

 See Lazer E., et al. 2020.
 Inside the Casts of the Pompeian Victims: Results from the First Season of the Pompeii Cast Project In 2015.
 Papers of the British School at Rome.

-Plaster-casts of a family group of four.
+of a suggested family group of four.
 On display in Antiquarium.
 Photo courtesy of Giuseppe Ciaramella.

 VI.17.42 Pompeii.
 Victims 50 to 53, May 2018.